Student Engagement Coordinator

 Education & Experience:

-- High school diploma and three years of administrative experience, or combination of education and relevant experience.
+- Bachelor's degree and one year of relevant experience or combination of education and relevant experience.

 - Promote Culture of Safety: Demonstrates commitment to personal responsibility and value for safety; communicates safety concerns; uses and promotes safe behaviors based on training and lessons learned.